apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/backup-repo.md

 <TabItem value="kubectl" label="kubectl">

-   `kubectl` is another option to create a BackupRepo, but the commands do not include parameter and default repository verification compared with kbcli, which is not convenient.
+   `kubectl` is another option to create BackupRepo, but the commands do not include parameter and default repository verification compared with kbcli, which is not convenient.
+It is recommended to use kbcli.

    <Tabs>